zilliztech/zdoc/docs/tutorials/cluster/connect-to-cluster.md

 TOKEN="YOUR_CLUSTER_TOKEN" # Set your token

 # Initialize a MilvusClient instance
-# Replace uri and API key with your own
+# Replace uri and token with your own
 client = MilvusClient(
-    uri=CLUSTER_ENDPOINT, # Cluster endpoint obtained from the console token=TOKEN # API key or a colon-separated cluster username and password )
+    uri=CLUSTER_ENDPOINT, # Cluster endpoint obtained from the console token=TOKEN
+)

 ```